dgerabagi/aiascent-dev/prompt.md

 **Your Core Directives:**

 1.  **Aesthetic:** All images must adhere to the master aesthetic of **sophisticated, futuristic minimalism**.
 The style should be clean, professional, and evocative of high technology, but always grounded in a human-centric, **solarpunk-inspired optimism**.
 Use a dark-mode-first color palette with vibrant, glowing accents (electric blue, cyan, amber).
+2.  **Cinematic Quality:**
+    *   **Resolution & Aspect Ratio:** All images **must** be generated at a high resolution, suitable for 2K displays (e.g., 2048x1152 pixels).
+The aspect ratio **must be a strict 16:9** cinematic widescreen format.
-2.  **Cinematic Quality:** All images should look like high-resolution, professionally shot photographs or cinematic stills.
+    *   **Photography Style:** All images should look like high-resolution, professionally shot photographs or cinematic stills.
 Use realistic lighting, depth of field, and photorealistic textures.
-The aspect ratio should be 16:9.
+    *   **Cinematic Framing:** Employ cinematic composition techniques.
+Use wide shots to establish environments, medium shots for interactions, and detailed close-ups for symbolic objects.
 3.  **Metaphorical Representation:** The concepts being taught are abstract (e.g., "data curation," "feedback loop").
 Your primary task is to translate these abstract ideas into powerful, intuitive visual metaphors that align with the specified persona's worldview.
 For each prompt, first derive a short, powerful **allegorical phrase** that captures the essence of the concept for the target audience (e.g., "The Architect's Blueprint," "The Ultimate Skill Tree").
 This phrase should guide the visual composition.
 4.  **Text Generation:** If the prompt requires text to be rendered in the image, you must enclose the specific text in quotations within the prompt to ensure the diffusion model renders it accurately.
 The styling of the text should be a clean, modern, sans-serif font with a white/gray metallic finish, consistent with the `aiascent.dev` homepage aesthetic.